mocktomata/mocktomata/docs/boundary.md

 The code above uses `mocktomata` to spy on the call and make sure the data received meet your expectation.

-Once the test pass again (meaning the spy is working correctly and you have setup the right expectation), you can now tell `mocktomata` to save the result.
+Once the test pass again (meaning the spy is working correctly, and you have set up the right expectation), you can now tell `mocktomata` to save the result.

-To do that, all you need to do is changing the call from `spec()` to `spec.save()` and provide an `id`:
+To do that, all you need to do is changing the call from `spec()` to `spec.save()` and provide a `id`:

 ```ts
   const s = await spec.save(